aspose-html/Aspose.HTML-Documentation/content/java/converting-between-formats/html-converter/convert-html-to-pdf/_index.md

 1. Create a new [PdfSaveOptions](https://reference.aspose.com/html/java/com.aspose.html.saving/pdfsaveoptions) object and specify the required properties.
 1. Use the [сonvertHTML()](https://reference.aspose.com/html/java/com.aspose.html.converters/Converter#convertHTML-java.lang.String-com.aspose.saving.PdfSaveOptions-java.lang.String-) method of the  Converter class to save HTML as a PDF file.

-The following Java example shows how to use [PdfSaveOptions](https://reference.aspose.com/html/java/com.aspose.html.saving/pdfsaveoptions) and create a PDF file with custom page-size, margins, resolutions and background color:
+The following Java example shows how to use [PdfSaveOptions](https://reference.aspose.com/html/java/com.aspose.html.saving/pdfsaveoptions) and create a PDF file with custom page-size, margins, resolutions, background color, and compression specifying:

 {{< highlight java >}}
     // Prepare a path to a source HTML file